EnnuiMadeModsOnce/Detonater/README.md

 After both are installed, you can now install the Detonater as a CLI utility with the following command:

-`$ deno install ---allow-read --allow-write --allow-run -n "detonater" https://raw.githubusercontent.com/EnnuiL/Detonater/main/mod.ts`
+`$ deno install --allow-read --allow-write --allow-run -n "detonater" https://raw.githubusercontent.com/EnnuiL/Detonater/dev/mod.ts`

 Now you have the Detonater installed!
 Some examples of usage of this command are: